 As an older adult she has used Travel Fashion Girl to learn to travel as a plus-sized woman and looks forward to sharing what she has learned.
 Read on to find out how she rocks a carry-on wardrobe with her plus size packing tips!

 As a plus-sized woman I’ve always found traveling to be more difficult until I found the Travel Fashion Girl website and the book Pack Light Stylishly.

-My last few trips were made with a carry-on that won’t even fit my 17 inch laptop, but with the Packing Cubes and the videos from the Travel Fashion Girl website and some of my own research I was able to travel easily.
+My last few trips were made with a carry-on that won’t even fit my 17 inch laptop, but with Packing Cubes and the videos from the Travel Fashion Girl website and some of my own research I was able to travel easily.